Skip to main content

 eXp Realty

-eXp World Holdings trades on NASDAQ as EXPI.
+eXp World Holdings trades on NASDAQ as AGNT.
 Agent stock pathways:

 • Agent Equity Program — agents can choose to receive a portion of their commission in stock at a discount